almlab/info/comp-resources/aws/jupyter_on_aws.md

 > jupyter notebook

-Then on your laptop, got to https://ip-address:8888 (replace ip-address with our aws IP, host is currently 8888, that could change)
+Then on your laptop, got to https://ip-address:8888 (replace ip-address with our AWS IP address, host is currently 8888, that could change)

 If you want the notebook to continue running after you log off, remember to run
 > nohup jupyter notebook